manascb1344/TensorForce/README.md

 - Python
 - Jupyter Notebook
-- Tensorflow
+- TensorFlow
 - PyTorch

 ## 🔮 Future Scope

-- An intraday trading bot which is trained on the historical intraday data of various stocks and will execute trades based on daily as well as an intraday signal.
+- An intraday trading bot which is trained on the historical intraday data of various stocks and will execute trades based on daily as well as intraday signals.
-- An LLM chatbot fine-tuned to recent financial and economics news which can help users with the basics of investing and trading and also help them assess the performance of a particular company over the previous quarter or financial year.
+- An LLM chatbot fine-tuned to recent financial and economic news which can help users with the basics of investing and trading and also help them assess the performance of a particular company over the previous quarter or financial year.

 ## 💸 Applications

-TensorForce has the potential to address several real-life problems and offer valuable applications in the field of stock-trading and investing.
+TensorForce has the potential to address several real-life problems and offer valuable applications in the field of stock trading and investing.
 Some of its possible applications include:

 1. <strong>Automated Trading for Busy Individuals</strong>: TensorForce allows busy individuals who are interested in trading but lack the time to actively manage their portfolios to still participate in the stock market.
 By utilizing machine learning models to execute trades on behalf of users, TensorForce enables them to invest without needing to dedicate significant time to monitoring the market.